by Greg Crowther

 An initial, simple follow-up activity could be to answer the study questions below.
 A more extensive interaction with the song might entail (A) learning to sing it, using an audio file and/or sheet music as a guide, and/or (B) designing kinesthetic movements ("dance moves") to embody it.
 The latter activity could begin with students identifying the most important or most challenging content of the song, and deciding how to illustrate that particular content.

-(3) What hormones to the adrenal gland, thyroid gland, and gonads secrete in response to the hormones they receive from the pituitary?
+(5) Which hormones do the adrenal gland, thyroid gland, and gonads secrete in response to the hormones they receive from the pituitary?

-(4) Beyond the hormones mentioned in this rap, what additional hormones are also secreted by the pituitary?
+(6) Beyond the hormones mentioned in this rap, which additional hormones are also secreted by the pituitary?

 (Answers may be found on the answers page.)